 For the navigation context itself:

-- The arrow pointing towards the files (e.g. the one against the entry beginning with “000014” in the image above)
+- The arrow pointing towards the active file (e.g. the one against the entry beginning with “000003” in the image above)

 - If you have more than one navigation context, you may switch between the two and your progress within each navigation context will be saved